nelsonfigueroa/nelson.cloud/content/posts/2020-03-26-ruby-on-rails-route-helpers-vs-paths.md

 date = "2020-03-26"
 lastmod = "2020-03-26"
-categories = ["Ruby on Rails"] draft = false
+categories = ["Ruby on Rails"]
 +++

 ---
 **2021-11-08 update**:
 When I first wrote this post I thought this was a better way of writing links, specially after seeing it done this way in a professional setting.
 However, it may not be best practice.
 It's best to stick with Rails helpers since they're dynamic.
 If routes change, the helpers may not need to be changed at all.
 I found this article that covers best practices better than I can: [Rails URL Helpers Readme](https://learn.co/lessons/rails-url-helpers-readme)

 ---